-Some Invisalign offices will offer you a free consultation.
+Some Invisalign offices will offer you a free consultation to evaluate whether or not you are a good candidate for this procedure.
 Visit the invisible braces referral page for a list of recommended dentists.

 When you are looking for an Invisalign dentist, we recommend dentists who are able to deliver Invisalign services and cosmetic dentistry at an expert level.
 This is because when dentists have the broader cosmetic dentistry training, we feel they are better able to address your needs.
 For example, there may be another cosmetic dentistry solution that could be better and less expensive.
 Or, a combination of cosmetic dentistry services may be desirable for your case.
 We select these dentists based on training and attitude.
-Also, many orthodontists who are certified to be able to do this treatment are steeped in traditional thinking and are reluctant to use this new technology.
+Also, many orthodontists who are Invisalign certified are steeped in traditional thinking and are reluctant to use this new technology.